Break Up Song (Little Mix song)

 "Break Up Song" is a song by British girl group Little Mix.
-It was released on March 27, 2020, and serves as the lead single from the group's sixth studio album Confetti (2020).
-The group co wrote the song a year before it was chosen as the album's lead single with Frank Nobel and producers Kamille and Goldfingers.
-Break Up Song received positive reviews from critics who described it as a synth-pop track with influences of 1980s pop music.
-The song addresses themes of heartbreak, and independence with lyrics about over-coming an ex and celebrating independence.
+It was released on 27 March 2020 as the lead single from the group's sixth studio album Confetti (2020).
+The group co-wrote the song with Frank Nobel and producers Kamille and Goldfingers a year before it was chosen as the album's lead single.
+"Break Up Song" received positive reviews from critics and it has been described it as a synth-pop track influenced by 1980s pop music.
+The song addresses themes of heartbreak and independence after overcoming an ex.

 Composition

 Little Mix members Perrie Edwards, Leigh-Anne Pinnock and Jade Thirlwall wrote "Break Up Song" with Frank Nobel, and producers Kamille and Goldfingers.
 According to Thirlwall, they wrote the song more than a year prior to its release with 1980s pop music and an element of nostalgia in mind, similar to that of their 2015 single "Black Magic".
-Edwards, Pinnock and Thirlwall composed it during a whirl of creativity where they wrote seven songs with Kamille in one day, after having only one melody from a frustrating previous session.
+It was one of seven songs that Edwards, Pinnock and Thirlwall composed with Kamille in a single day, after having only one melody from a previous frustrating session.
 The track's 1980s sound stemmed from a synthesiser they dabbled with in the studio.

 A different song was initially chosen as their sixth album's lead single with an accompanying music video already filmed.
 However, the group opted for "Break Up Song" at the last minute after hearing the demo again during a playback session.
 The demo had only one verse and main line.
 Edwards described it as "very basic at the time.
-The beat was all over the place and it was really, really rough - but it just had something about it."
+The beat was all over the place and it was really, really rough – but it just had something about it."
 Thirlwall recalled, "We got that jittery feeling that we had with "Shout Out to My Ex" and "Black Magic" where it just felt special."

 Thirlwall described the track as "a very feel-good kind of empowerment song about going out and just forgetting about all your woes and troubles".
 It was also called an "80s-synth pop anthem" about "getting over the end of a relationship".